renaissance-benchmarks/renaissance/README.md

 ##### twitter-finagle

-- `finagle-http` - Sends many small Finagle HTTP requests and awaits the response. (default repetitions: 12)
+- `finagle-http` - Sends many small Finagle HTTP requests to a Finagle HTTP server, and awaits the response. (default repetitions: 12)